jonathan-lupu/higher-lower-game/README.md

 There are some improvements that could be made to improve the game.
 Such improvements include:
-- Usability: Improving error handling to ensure players can keep playing in the face of errors, and introducing key bindings to allow for faster and smoother gameplay.
+- Usability: Improving error handling to ensure players can keep playing in the face of errors, and introducing key bindings to allow for faster and smoother gameplay
-- Accessibility: Improving contrast between colours, making scalable text to allow for improved readability, and screen-reader compatibility to allow visually impaired users to play.
+- Accessibility: Improving contrast between colours, making scalable text to allow for improved readability, and screen-reader compatibility to allow visually impaired users to play
-- Tamper-resistant data: Ensuring high score text file cannot be tampered with and shows false scores.
+- Tamper-resistant data: Ensuring high score text file cannot be tampered with and shows false scores